Silhouettes (The Rays song): Herman's Hermits version

 Herman's Hermits recorded the song in 1965 after hearing it on American Armed Forces Radio.
 It reached number 1 in Canada's RPM charts.
 It became their third hit in the "British Invasion" of the US, reaching number 5 on the Billboard Hot 100 and also reached number 3 in the UK.
 Information from Peter Noone and others indicates that guitarist Vic Flick played on the track, and not Jimmy Page as previously thought.

 Cliff Richard version

-Cliff Richard released a live version as a single in 1990, reaching number 10 on the UK Singles Chart.
+British singer and actor Cliff Richard released a live version as a single in 1990 by EMI, reaching number six in Luxembourg and number 10 on the UK Singles Chart.
 It was the first single culled from his 1990 live album From a Distance: The Event.
-The single and album were live recordings of two special concerts celebrating Richard's 30th anniversary of his recording career.
-Titled The Event, the concerts were held at the Original Wembley Stadium with an audience of 72,000 each evening over the 16 and 17 June 1989.
+The single and album were live recordings of two special concerts celebrating Richard's 30th anniversary of his music career.
+Titled The Event, the concerts were held at the Original Wembley Stadium with an audience of 72,000 each evening on the 16 and 17 June 1989.

 Charts

 Legacy

 Doo-wop group The Silhouettes (known for their hit "Get A Job") were named after the song.

 According to John Lennon, the Beatles' song "No Reply" (1964) was inspired by "Silhouettes".

+The reggae artist Dennis Brown recorded a cover in 1972.

-The song was featured in the 2005 jukebox musical Jersey Boys as well as the film version.
+The song was featured in the 2005 jukebox musical Jersey Boys as well as in the film version.